Learning Physical Systems: Symplectification via Gauge Fixing in Dirac Structures: Methods

 Equation~\eqref{eq:sympnet} inherits symplecticity by design as SympNet is constructed as a composition of coupled $S$-blocks which calculate the velocity in tangent space, while mapping each with an exact Lie-Trotter symplectic map.
 The SympNet is trained with a standard one-step prediction loss:

 while the PSN parameters are \emph{frozen}, guaranteeing that the learned lift remains unchanged.
-The $\oplus$ and $\ominus$ indicate the phase-space's \textit{integrate} and \textit{difference} operators, since the state of the floating-base quadruped constitutes a composite Lie-Group.
+The $\ominus$ operator computes the difference between the projected predicted state $\Pi(\mathbf z_{t+\Delta})$ and the ground-truth physical state $\mathbf x_{t+\Delta}$, appropriately handling the composite Lie-Group of the floating-base quadruped.